I want to step into a dream with you,

 - Overly Long Gag: Some of the sketches can come off as this, such as "A Star Trek Cliff Hanger", and "Death Bed Repentance"

-- Paper-Thin Disguise: Jeremy is not playing a doctor in "Death bed repentance", he's also not a taco vendor
+- Paper-Thin Disguise: Jeremy is not playing a doctor in "Death bed repentance", he's also not a taco vendor.
+In fact, his disguise is just a fake moustache and wig that look exactly like his real moustache and wig.

 - Parody Product Placement: The show uses Dasani sponsorship ads as a running gag.